520.546.3558

 • Affordable Paralegal Solutions

 The named personal representative or trustee may serve jointly with the professional fiduciary (by naming the fiduciary as an agent, directed trustee, or co-trustee) or simply delegate the entire responsibility to the professional fiduciary, which is the traditional arrangement.
-My observation is that professional fiduciaries usually perform admirably.
+My observation is that professional fiduciaries perform admirably.

 1. Evaluate whether a probate is needed.
 If yes, I can help direct you to the starting point.